Desert Cacti Indoor Care and Propagation Guide for Beginners

 They have many adaptations for water conservation.
 The native habitat of Desert Cactus is subject to drought; many live in extremely dry environments like the Atacama Desert.
 They are among the popular drought-tolerant plants grown in the home.

-Desert Cactuses are some of the common succulents plants with thickened, fleshy parts adapted to store water.
+Desert Cactuses are some of the common succulents plants and bear thickened, fleshy parts adapted to store water.
 Most species have lost true leaves, retaining only spines, which are modified leaves.

 Cactus